vherranz/neuroplane/content/post/2026-04-25-microminipig-vsvz-paper/index.md

     Cellular organization of the neonatal ventricular-subventricular zone (V-SVZ) in the neonatal microminipig brain.
 </figure>

-We are pleased to share our new article published in *Stem Cell Reports*.
+We are pleased to share our latest article, published in *Stem Cell Reports*.

-In this study, we provide an ultrastructural and three-dimensional characterization of the postnatal ventricular-subventricular zone (V-SVZ) in the microminipig brain, the smallest pig strain available.
-Using transmission electron microscopy and serial block-face scanning electron microscopy, we reconstruct in detail the cytoarchitecture of this neurogenic niche and the organization of migrating neuroblasts across neonatal, juvenile and adult stages.
+In this study, we provide an ultrastructural and three-dimensional characterization of the postnatal ventricular–subventricular zone (V-SVZ) in the brain of the microminipig, the smallest pig strain currently available.
+Using transmission electron microscopy and serial block-face scanning electron microscopy, we reconstruct in fine detail the cytoarchitecture of this neurogenic niche and the organization of migrating neuroblasts across the neonatal, juvenile, and adult stages.

-We show that the microminipig V-SVZ displays a layered organization comparable to that described in other gyrencephalic species, including distinct tiers containing dense neuroblast populations and characteristic clusters.
-At the ultrastructural level, neuroblasts exhibit typical features of migrating cells, such as elongated morphology, polarized organelle distribution, and the presence of leading processes with growth cones.
+We show that the microminipig V-SVZ displays a layered organization comparable to that described in other gyrencephalic species, with distinct tiers harbouring dense neuroblast populations and characteristic cell clusters.
+At the ultrastructural level, neuroblasts exhibit the hallmarks of migrating cells: an elongated morphology, a polarized distribution of organelles, and leading processes tipped with growth cones.

 A key finding of this work is that neuroblasts assemble into elongated, chain-like clusters rather than spherical aggregates.
-Three-dimensional reconstructions reveal that these chains are frequently aligned along blood vessels, with neuroblasts maintaining dynamic contacts with vascular and glial elements.
-This organization supports the idea that blood vessels act as structural scaffolds guiding directional migration.
+Three-dimensional reconstructions show that these chains are frequently aligned along blood vessels, with neuroblasts maintaining dynamic contacts with vascular and glial elements.
+This arrangement supports the view that blood vessels act as structural scaffolds guiding directional migration.

 Importantly, our data uncover a developmental shift in migratory mechanisms.
 During early postnatal stages, neuroblast migration is closely associated with radial glial processes, which provide radial guidance.
-As development continues, radial glia progressively disappear and vascular scaffolds become the predominant substrate for migration.
-This transition highlights how changes in the microenvironment shape distinct migratory behaviors over time.
+As development proceeds, radial glia gradually disappear and vascular scaffolds become the predominant substrate for migration.
+This transition illustrates how changes in the microenvironment shape distinct migratory behaviours over time.

-Together, these results provide a detailed view of how neuroblast migration is organized in a gyrencephalic brain and reveal conserved cellular mechanisms underlying neuronal migration across species.
+Taken together, these results offer a detailed view of how neuroblast migration is organized in a gyrencephalic brain and reveal conserved cellular mechanisms underlying neuronal migration across species.

-This work was led by the groups of Kazunobu Sawamoto (Nagoya City University) and Naoko Kaneko (Doshisha University).
-They deserve the main credit for this project.
-We have been collaborating with them for more than a decade, and beyond being outstanding scientists, they are also close friends.
+This work was led by the groups of Kazunobu Sawamoto (Nagoya City University) and Naoko Kaneko (Doshisha University), to whom the main credit for this project belongs.
+We have been collaborating with them for more than a decade and, beyond being outstanding scientists, they are also close friends.
 We are truly grateful to be part of this work.

-This study is also dedicated to the memory of José Manuel García-Verdugo, our mentor and colleague, whose work laid the foundation for our understanding of the V-SVZ and neuroblast migration.
+This study is also dedicated to the memory of José Manuel García-Verdugo, our mentor and colleague, whose work laid the foundations of our understanding of the V-SVZ and neuroblast migration.

 **Reference**
 Kojima D, Sawada M, Ishimaru T, Ito N, Tateyama S, Adachi K, Kawaguchi H, Satake N, Herranz-Pérez V, García-Verdugo JM, Hirose Y, Ohno N, Kaneko N, Sawamoto K. *Cytoarchitecture of neurogenic niche and neuroblast clusters in the postnatal microminipig brain*. *Stem Cell Reports* (2026).
 DOI: https://doi.org/10.1016/j.stemcr.2026.102893